menglishca/keyin-course-notes/content/databases/course-notes/topic-02/types-of-relationships/_index.md

 ---
 title: 3.
-Types of relatiomships
+Types of relationships
 ---

 - The relationships used when linking data across tables can be broken down into three main types: